CCXLV/facemash/README.md

-# Facemash like it is in The Social Network
+# Facemash (The Social Network)

-Made some modifications and it is made with Flask in the backend and React in the frontend.
+Made some modifications and it is made with Flask for the backend and React for the frontend.

 # Database